w3ihong/FYP/README.md

+// to do this sprint
+- login
+- register
+- sidebar

 For code samples/testing , use the test branch
 Work should be done on the master branch, any confirmed code will be subseqently pulled into the main branch(deployed)